 Peterson Recreation Center

 The Peterson Recreation Center is located adjacent to Alumni Hall and is connected to The Concannon Fitness Center.
-The facility includes a four-lane indoor track, five regulation length basketball courts, and two indoor tennis courts.
+The facility includes a four-lane indoor track, and five regulation-length basketball courts.
 The Peterson Recreation Center also houses a group fitness studio and three racquetball courts.
 The facility serves as a home to the Intramural program and many of the recreational activities sponsored by the College and to a series of summer camps and College functions.

 Taylor Natatorium is located in the Peterson Recreation Center adjacent to Alumni Hall.
 Taylor Natatorium is home to the Providence College men’s and women’s swimming and diving programs.
-The vast majority of Providence’s 19 varsity athletic programs also use the facility for strength and conditioning workouts.
 The venue was completely renovated during the summer of 2013.
+It is also utilized for intramural sports and recreational swim programming.

 Alumni Hall-Joe Mullaney Gymnasium

 Mullaney Gymnasium is home to the Providence College women’s basketball and volleyball teams.
-In the spring of 2012, the College began a $3 million overhaul of the storied facility, which includes seat backs, new lighting, air conditioning, video scoreboard and control room, media workspace, sound system and a host of other amenities.
+In the spring of 2012, the College began a $3 million overhaul of the storied facility, which includes chairback seating, new lighting, air conditioning, video scoreboard and control room, media workspace, sound system, and a host of other amenities.
 The renovation project was completed in October 2012.

 The Canavan Sports Medicine Center opened during the 2007-08 academic year and became fully operational in August 2008.
-The center is the primary sports medicine facility for each of the College’s 300+ student-athletes and its working space is roughly 4,000 square feet.
+The center is the primary sports medicine facility for the college’s student-athletes and its working space is roughly 4,000 square feet.
 This state-of-the-art facility includes nine treatment tables with assorted modality equipment and office space for the eight certified athletic trainers on staff.
-The space also provides two physician clinic offices, where primary care, orthopedic, chiropractic and podiatric physicians evaluate our student-athletes on a weekly basis.
-There also is a large rehabilitation/exercise area in the facility that houses a SwimEx rehab pool, one eight-person hot plunge pool and one eight-person cold plunge pool.
-During the 2011-12 academic year, the sports medicine center added and Alter-G Treadmill to its list of rehabilitation equipment.
+The space also provides two physician clinic offices, where primary care, orthopedic, chiropractic, and podiatric physicians evaluate our student-athletes on a weekly basis.
+There also is a large rehabilitation/exercise area in the facility that houses a SwimEx rehab pool, one eight-person hot plunge pool, and one eight-person cold plunge pool.

 Located in The Concannon Fitness Center, the varsity strength and conditioning facility is a 3,600 square foot area dedicated to the Friars’ 19 intercollegiate athletic teams.
 The facility houses over 10 tons of free weights, including dumbbells ranging from five to 150 pounds and a full set of kettlebells.
 All hand weights, iron plates, and bumper plate sets are engraved with one of the College’s athletic logos.
 There are six Power Racks, each with an Olympic Weight-lifting platform.
 These training stations are extremely versatile and allow numerous athletes to perform a variety of exercises simultaneously.
 The facility also houses ‘tools’ such as stability balls, medicine balls, resistance bands, weighted vests, weighted jump ropes, plyometric jump boxes, dot drill mats, slide boards, lateral slant boards, lateral skaters, agility ladders, hurdles, and numerous apparatuses to develop trunk strength and core stabilization.
 There also are two Woodway high-performance treadmills that max out at 16.5 miles per hour.

 Lennon Family Field is home to the Providence College field hockey team.
-This $6-million facility is one of the top athletic complexes to house field hockey in the Northeast, and the surface was replaced in the spring/summer of 2017.
-The complex opened in August of 2005 and was officially named Lennon Family Field during the spring of 2011.
-Providence College hosted the BIG EAST Field Hockey Championship at the facility in 2009, 2014 and 2017.
+The complex opened in August of 2005 at a cost of $6 million dollars and was officially named Lennon Family Field during the spring of 2011.
+Providence College hosted the BIG EAST Field Hockey Championship at the facility in 2009, 2014, and 2017.
 The watering system consists of six cannons - one in each corner of the field and two at midfield.
 Lennon Family Field also is used for intramural and recreational sports at the College, though the field hockey program is the only varsity athletic team to call the venue home.
 A new surface was installed during the summer of 2017 and a new scoreboard and videoboard were installed during the summer of 2018.

 Situated atop a two-level parking garage adjacent to Chapey Field at Anderson Stadium, the Providence College Tennis facility consists of six courts with custom-branded umpire chairs and player benches.
 The facility also provides spectator seating for 200 fans.
 The playing surface was completely renovated and resurfaced during the 2018-19 school year.